zrierc/next-lambda/README.md

   module.exports = nextConfig;
   ```

-- Inside your `Dockerfile` and add one line to copy Lambda Web Adapter binary to /opt/extensions inside your container.
+- Inside your `Dockerfile` add one line to copy Lambda Web Adapter binary to /opt/extensions inside your container.

   ```Dockerfile
   ...